-As a psychologist, I hear about people’s relationship struggles almost every day.
-Sadly, by the time people make it to my office, the relationship has often deteriorated too much to salvage.
+As a psychologist, you hear about relationship struggles on a near daily basis.
+Unfortunately, by the time people make it to my office, the relationship has often deteriorated too much to salvage.

 Of course, strong relationships are always built on honesty.
-But here’s the thing: there will never be true honesty in the relationship if one or both partners feels like they can’t speak their mind candidly, especially about difficult or painful issues.
+But there will never be real honesty in the relationship if one or both partners feels like they can’t speak their mind candidly, especially about difficult or painful issues.

 In both cases, the problem is a lack of assertiveness.
 Assertiveness is the willingness to speak your mind in an honest and respectful way, especially when it comes to big issues.